nephio-experimental/tko/PREPARATION.md

 exists (identified by GVK+name), then it will be merged in: properties will be added or updated.
 This behavior can be further controlled with the `nephio.org/merge` annotation, for example if you want to replace the entire resource and not just merge properties.
+Additionally, the merged name can be changed the `nephio.org/rename` annotation, letting you mix and match when specifying multiple merges.

 The entire template can be modified during merging.
 This scheme is powerful.
 It means that a topology package can include everything it needs to create its child deployments.
 Not only that, when deploying a topology you can further merge resources into it, so the topology itself can have "inputs".

 Indeed, you can merge resources when creating a deployment via the API.
 This includes the `--merge` flag for the `tko deployment create` CLI command.